cryptobaecafe/.home/README.md

 Users shall be able to own, with the option for owner priviledges such as subleasing, co ownership

-2) The transfer of ownership will be a future capability
+2) The transfer of ownership from .home to user

 To sublease confirmation of deposit with escrow must be approved before continuation